 Retention Policy and Versioning

-In MSP360 Backup we call each copy of a single file a version.
+In CloudBerry Backup, we call each copy of a single file a version.
 You can create several versions of a file during its lifespan accordingly to your security settings.
-We track each version of each file that were created and give you full control over it.
+We track each version of each file that was created and give you full control over it.
 All user files are accompanied by a list of their previous versions in the backup system.

 Delete Versions Older Than